Comprehensive surgical care

 Returning home following surgery

 Your physician or nurse will determine when it’s appropriate for you to return home.
-Depending on your status, your physician or nurse may move you to our Ambulatory Care Unit or a postoperative inpatient room.
+Depending on your status, your physician or nurse may move you to our ambulatory care unit or a postoperative inpatient room.
 When you’re discharged, you’ll receive:

 - Written instructions about caring for yourself at home